legendarycode3/blockchain-development-documentary-guide/README.md

         3) OpenZeppelin : Provides secure , audited smart contract standards and libraries for building on  Ethereum. </br>
-		OpenZeppelin is the industry standard for secure smart contract development,
+		OpenZeppelin is the industry standard for secure smart contract development, providing battle-tested, open-source libraries (ERC20, ERC721, Access Control) and

         4) Chainlink: A  decentralized oracle network , that connects smart contract to real-world data and off-chain system.